 Under the direction of Rio Sakari, The Jazz Gallery serves as an international cultural center where the youngest generation of emerging jazz musicians are nurtured with opportunities to collaborate with their peers, discover and refine their creativity, and perform in front of eager audiences.
 We take pride in our world-renowned reputation as a critical player in the NYC jazz community by sustaining a tradition of artistic excellence in jazz and fostering artistic growth, presenting both major and established figures in jazz alongside a younger generation of artists.
 Since 2002, The Gallery has also actively commissioned new work by emerging composers, many of whom have gone on to be recognized with MacArthur Foundation “genius” grants (4), Doris Duke Performing Artist Awards, Grammy Awards, and more.
 12 Thelonious Monk Competition winners got their start on our stage.

 Winner of the 2014 & 2010 CMA/ASCAP Awards for Adventurous Programming, The Jazz Gallery has garnered a reputation as “the most imaginatively booked jazz club in New York” (NY Times).

-• Dale Kelley Fitgerald Biography courtesy of All About Jazz Publicity
+• Excerpts from Dale Kelley Fitgerald’s Biography – All About Jazz Publicity